Ashutosh-Ardu/Customer-Relation-Management-Portal/README.md

-## Customer-Relation-Management-Portal Automation using RPA Solutions (UIPATH)
+## Customer-Relationship-Management-Portal Automation using RPA Solutions (UIPATH)
 CRM Portal which is a clone of the Google Contact app in the form of a Web App using React JS FrontEnd Framework with TailWind CSS Framework and Mobx JS library.
+RPA Solutions have been applied to automate the customer's information loading process onto the database/server/cloud.

 ## What is UIPATH?
 A platform that provides RPA Solutions to automate menial tasks like browsing the net or online shopping.
 It is an AI-powered Platform that combines leading robotic process automation (RPA) with a full suite of capabilities to understand, automate, and operate end-to-end processes, offering unprecedented time to value.<br>